Spread the essence of your advertising messages with our professional marketing translation service

-Unfortunately, it can be quite easy to do just that if you don’t know what is considered offensive or if you’re not predicting how a message might be perceived.
+Unfortunately, it can be quite easy to do just that if you don’t know what locals consider offensive or if you’re not predicting how they might perceive a message.

-➥ Was incorrectly translated as “Pepsi Brings Your Ancestors Back from the Grave”.
+- They incorrectly translated it as “Pepsi Brings Your Ancestors Back from the Grave.“

-➥ This was particularly unfortunate, considering how important reverence for ancestors is in Chinese culture.
+- This translation was particularly unfortunate, considering how vital reverence for ancestors is in Chinese culture.

-➥ Not surprisingly, tempting customers with forbidden food was not perceived to be the most sensible marketing technique.
+- Not surprisingly, people didn’t perceive tempting customers with forbidden food to be the most sensible marketing technique.

-➥ This faux pas was compounded by the fact that the store was located near one of the most prominent mosques in the area ➤ Tesco apologized in response to complaints, but the damage had been done.
+- The fact that the store location was near one of the most prominent mosques in the area compounded this faux ➤ Tesco apologized in response to complaints, but the damage was there.